abbodi1406/vcredist/README.md

 Manual Hide or Show Runtimes entries in Add/Remove Programs panel.
 /aiH
 Auto Hide Runtimes entries in Add/Remove Programs panel.
-/aiC
+/ai1
-Passive mode. *All* packages are installed, except UCRT KB3118401.
+Update mode.
+Only already installed packages are updated.
 /gm2
 Optional switch to disable extraction dialog for all other switches
 /sfxlang: